ranbena/SlideSync/README.md

 An javascript sync tool for displaying a talk video alongside a presentation.

-Right now supports Youtube alongside Slideshare.
+Right now supports Youtube/Vimeo alongside Slideshare.
 Feel free to create or ask for the plugins you need.

 Installation